int08h/blog/content/post/to-catch-a-lying-timeserver.md

 To scale the signing workload, Roughtime uses a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree) to sign a **batch** of client requests with a single signature operation.
 The **root** of the tree is signed and included in all responses.
-With a batch size of 64[^5] a single 3.0 GHz Skylake core can sign **3.9 million** requests per second.
+With a batch size[^5] of 64 a single 3.0 GHz Skylake core can sign **3.9 million** requests per second.

 [^5]: Batching sizes are not part of the specification.
 64 is used as it makes a convenient example and corresponds to a reasonable UDP buffer size (64 KiB).

-An additional design feature helps limit per-client processing: the non-client specific parts of a response are **identical** for all replies in a single batch[^6].
+Another design feature helps limit per-client processing: the non-client-specific parts of a response are **identical** for all replies in a single batch[^6].
 Servers can calculate these values once and re-use them in each reply.

 [^6]: Specifically only the `PATH` and `INDX` tags vary response-to-response.
 The `SIG`, `SREP`, and `CERT` tags will be identical in all responses.